celesrenata/pfsense-ultimate-config/README.md

 ![venv-virtualbox-new-pfsense-1.png](images/venv-virtualbox-new-pfsense-1.png)
 ![venv-virtualbox-new-pfsense-2.png](images/venv-virtualbox-new-pfsense-2.png)
 ![venv-virtualbox-new-pfsense-3.png](images/venv-virtualbox-new-pfsense-3.png)
-    1. Once created, right click on virtual machine and add it to a group so you do not get it confused with your other virtual machines!
+    1. Once created, right click on virtual machine and add it to a group, so you do not get it confused with your other virtual machines!
     2. Select the virtual machine we just created and click **Settings > Network > Adapter 1**.
     3. Change the attached network to **Bridged Adapter**.
     4. Select the ethernet port that your computer is currently using to connect to your network.